VV Goes

-VV Goes (acronym and backronym for Voetbalvereniging Gezamenlijk Opwaarts Eendrachtig Sterk, self-styled as GOES) is a football club from Goes, Netherlands.
+VV Goes (backronym for Voetbalvereniging Gezamenlijk Opwaarts Eendrachtig Sterk, self-styled as GOES) is a football club from Goes, Netherlands.
 In the 1911–1912 season Goes played in the second tier of Dutch football.
 Over the years Goes played mostly in the Tweede and Derde Klasse.
 In the national 1934–35 KNVB Cup Goes started and lost third round against VV Terneuzen (2–0).
 It was booted first round in 1957–58 by NOAD (2–4) and in 2011–12 by Zwaluwen Vlaardingen (1–5).
 Since the 1990s Goes played at times in the Eerste Klasse.
 In 2017 the club promoted and began its third season in the Hoofdklasse, where it has previous played from 2012 to 2014.

 History

-19th century: Foundation
+1895–1899: Foundation of Zeelandia and initial years

 The club was founded on 15 September 1895 as Zeelandia by Louis Schneider (14) and Samuel Houwer (15).
 At that time it was the second-oldest soccer club in Zeeland, beaten only by Olympia from Middelburg that was founded 1 December 1894.

 By 1997 eleven Zeeland clubs joined the newly formed competition of the Zeeland Football Association.
 The first squad of Zeelandia Goes played its first game in the new competition on 4 November 1899 against the visiting second team of Olympia Middelburg, beating the guests 3–2.

-20th century: Name changes and mostly in Derde and Tweede Klasse

-1900s–1920s: Zeeland Vooruit reaches the second tier of Dutch football
+1900–1929: Zeeland Vooruit reaches the Dutch second tier

 In 1901 Zeelandia won the Zeeland competition.

 In 1910 the club was forced to change names after Zeelandia from Middelburg (Olympia merged in 1916 into this club) was first to become members at the Dutch national football association, NVB.
-The club name was Zeeland Vooruit but only partially caught on.
+The new club name was Zeeland Vooruit only partially caught on.

 In 1912 Zeeland Vooruit became champion of its Derde Klasse section and promoted to the Tweede Klasse, then the second tier of soccer in the Netherlands.
 In 1914 it returned to the Derde Klasse.

 In 1914 a second club was founded in Goes.
 Hollandia was a club for the working class.
 After it had started playing on the same field in 1917 both clubs merged under the name Goese Voetbalvereniging, abbreviated as GVV.

 Throughout the 1920s Goes played stable in the Derde Klasse.